ptim-miller/gemma_web/README.md

 ***
 ## Recommended
-The code in this repository was tested with python 3.10, and Nvidia driver version 550.54.14.
+The code in this repository was tested with python 3.10 & 3.12, with Nvidia driver version 550.54.14.